GE-Robotics/GE-Robotics-Club/.github/ISSUE_TEMPLATE/collaborator-request.md

 Replace all placeholders ("[Details]") with your details:
 Name: [Name]
-Username: [Username]
+GitHub Username: [Username]
 Email: [Email]

-Add an X within the brackets below if they apply to you:
+Replace the spaces with an X in the brackets below if they apply to you:
-[] - Gibson Ek Student
+- [ ] Gibson Ek Student
-[] - GE Robotics Club Member
+- [ ] GE Robotics Club Member
-[] - I would like to be an admin
+- [ ] I would like to be an admin